 5. The Principle of Use and Disuse

 The foundation of this principle is: “Use it or lose it”.
-It states that the body doesn’t remain in a stable condition; it will either improve or deteriorate.
-Whenever a yoga practice is abandoned, the gained strength, flexibility, balance and endurance will reduce.
-The overload should also be adjusted to the use and disuse of the body.
+It states that the body doesn’t remain stable; it will either improve or deteriorate.
+Whenever a yoga practice is abandoned, the strength, flexibility, balance, and endurance gained will decrease.
+The overload should also be adjusted to the body's use and disuse.
 When you take a break from your regular practice, it is important to adjust the practice level and improve it again.

 6. The Principle of Rest

-By giving the body rest, we allow it to break with the “stress response” and to take on the “relaxation response”.
-It is important to remember that the growth happens during the resting period.
-How often the body needs rest depends on the body type, health and the type of exercise.
-Therefore the ideal amount of rest varies from person to person.
+By giving the body rest, we allow it to break from the “stress response” and enter the “relaxation response”.
+It is important to remember that growth happens during the resting period.
+How often the body needs rest depends on the body type, health, and the type of exercise.
+Therefore, the ideal amount of rest varies from person to person.